foundata/guidelines/licensing-how-to-apply.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-Add a `Licensing, copyright` section in the `README.md` (or a comparable central place which is easy for humans to notice and read).
+Add a `Licensing, copyright` section in the `README.md` or a comparable central place which is easy for humans to notice and read.
 Please use the following template to do so:

 ```markdown
 ## Licensing, copyright